 The owner of two restaurants that highlight Caribbean cuisine inspired by locally sourced ingredients attended the distinguished Johnson & Wales University in Bay Harbor, Florida.
 He also got training under the watchful eye of another renowned Puerto Rican chef, Alfredo Ayala, who founded Chayote and eventually sold it to his protege.

-He currently owns three restaurants: the Laurel Nuevo Caribe Kitchen Art Bar, Mario Pagán at Condado, and SAGE Steak Loft, where he focuses on modern and creole cuisine.
+He currently owns three restaurants: Mario Pagán Restaurant at Condado, and SAGE Italian Steak Loft, where he focuses on modern and creole cuisine.
+He is also the executive chef at Melao, a modern Caribbean cuisine restaurant at the Dorado Beach Resort; and RAYA, a Caribbean - Asian fusion lounge.
 Chef Pagán was a contestant on the Food Network’s the Next Iron Chef and was featured as a guest chef at the James Beard House in 2014.

 Chef Pagán has received accolades in a variety of publications such as Food and Wine Magazine, The New York Times, The Wall Street Journal, Esquire Magazine, and Travel + Leisure.
 He is also the author of two cookbooks “Caribe: Cocinas del Mundo” (2005) and “La Gran Cocina Caribeña y sus 12 Grandes Chefs” (2004).